TABASCOOW/TABASCOOW/README.md

 ![](https://i.imgur.com/JmOwOwc.png)
 ## 👋 Hi, I’m TABASCO
-Developer Relations Team Lead at Chainstack; leading a team dedicated to supporting and empowering developers in utilizing Chainstack's high-quality multi-chain node infrastructure. https://chainstack.com
+As the Developer Relations Team Lead at Chainstack, I guide a passionate team dedicated to supporting and empowering developers in leveraging our high-quality Web3 infrastructure.
+Together, we're helping developers innovate without the constraints of low-quality infrastructure.
+Learn more about Chainstack here: https://chainstack.com

-Solo developer of Amity DeFi since March 2021; bridging EVM chains directly with online communities, allowing for an entirely new level of community interaction facilitated directly through the blockchain. https://www.amitydefi.one
+I'm also the solo developer behind Amity DeFi, an innovative project bridging EVM chains with Discord communities, creating a new dimension of community interaction powered by blockchain.
+Discover Amity DeFi at: https://www.amitydefi.one

+Some of my recent projects include:

+• Developing a novel methodology to optimize and measure Developer Relations ROI for SaaS/PaaS, successfully implemented within Chainstack.
+• Pioneering a patent-pending, directly-biometric Web3 authentication and identification infrastructure, enabling seamless biometric interaction with blockchains through real-world terminals; intertwining physical and on-chain identity.
+• Creating an innovative approach to quantify developer activity within a specific protocol, done through the large-scale indexing and qualifying of public code repositories.

 ## 👨‍💻 Skills